South Dakota Paychecks laws & compensation compliance analysis

 For a Limited Time receive a FREE Compensation Market Analysis Report!
 Find out how much you should be paying to attract and retain the best applicants and employees, with customized information for your industry, location, and job.
 Get Your Report Now!

-An employer may pay wages by check, cash, or direct deposit to the employee's bank account, unless an employer and employee agree to another form of payment.
-An employer may not require an employee to directly deposit the employee's wages into a financial institution (SD Cod.
+An employer may pay wages by check, cash, or direct deposit to the employee's bank account, unless an employer and employee agree to another form of payment (SD Cod.
 Laws Sec.
 60-11-9).
 There is no statute that specifically permits the payment of wages with a payroll card.
 If an employer and employee agree to use a payroll card for payment of wages, it would be allowed under state law.

 An employee who voluntarily quits or who is terminated must receive the final paycheck by the later of the next regular payday or when the employee returns all property of the employer in the employee's possession.